aandr26/AWS-SAP-C01-Study-Guide/docs/1_AWS_Essentials/High-Availability_Fault-Tolerance_Disaster-Recovery.md

 * Have multiple reduancy
 * Allow system to operate even if only one of the resources is available.
 * System assumes failure and can run through failure.
-* More expanse - parallel resources.
+* More expense - parallel resources.

 ## Disaster Recovery